Set up a directory, install the SDK, and integrate Directory Sync.

 To get the most out of this guide, you’ll need:

-Choose from dozens of Identity Providers.
+Choose from dozens of other directory providers.

 WorkOS offers native SDKs in several popular programming languages.
 Choose a language below to see instructions in your application’s language.